the-data-lab/GraphOne/README.md

 If need to install intel tbb on your machine.
 Then, Just run following command to build GraphOne:

   `mkdir build`
+  `cd build`
   `cmake ../`
   `make`

   It will produce two executables: graphone32 and graphone64 using -O3 flag.
-Otherwise, remove -DTBB and -ltbb from the command line flags from CMakeLists.txt at line no. 6.
+Otherwise, remove -DTBB and -ltbb from the command line flags from CMakeLists.txt at line no. 9 and 14.

   If you need to build the graph in debug mode.
-Then comment the line 6, and uncomment the line 7 of CMakeLists.txt. and call `above three command`.
+Then comment the line 9, and uncomment the line 10, and remove -ltbb from line 14 of CMakeLists.txt, and call `above four commands`.

   ## Running